BlueBrain/sonata-extension/source/sonata_simulation.rst

    source                         text       Optional     The node set to replay spikes from.
    ============================== ========== ============ ==========================================

-Note: Spike files can be those output by Neurodamus.
-While Sonata spikes is undergoing support you may consider previous .dat files with their caveats.
+Note: Spike files can be the :ref:`.h5 spikes files <sonata_spike_files>` output by Neurodamus.
+Although it is not recommended, you may also use previous .dat files with their caveats.
 See :ref:`.dat spike files <dat_spike_files>`.

 seclamp (voltage_clamp)
 ~~~~~~~~~~~~~~~~~~~~~~~